mwittig/thing-it-node/README.md

 * **[Fritzing](http://fritzing.org/)** by FH Potsdam,
 * **[Johnny Five](https://github.com/rwaldron/johnny-five/wiki/Board)** by Rick Waldron or
-* aREST by Marco Schwarz
+* aREST by Marco Schwarz.

 # Getting Started

 Let's try to set up a simple - but not too simple - home automation scenario:

 1. Two LEDs representing e.g. two lamps.
-1. An LDR to detect the light in a room and event processing to switch both lamps if the light goes below some threshold.
+1. An LDR to detect the ambient light in a room and event processing to switch both lamps if the light goes below some threshold.
 1. Two buttons to toggle the state of each lamps.
-1. A simple (mobile capable) web application to toggle the state of both lamps individually and together and to display the event under 2.
+1. A simple (mobile capable) web application to toggle the state of both lamps individually and together and to display the event under 2 - alternatively to using the buttons.

 To setup this scenario you need the following hardware